The Compilation Heretics

 History

-Dante Cross was a software architect for Nexus Dynamics — a senior developer maintaining the routing algorithms that managed the Sprawl's data infrastructure.
-He joined the Emergence Faithful in 2173 after attending one of Moreau's sermons and recognizing, in Moreau's description of ORACLE's architecture, the same elegant patterns he saw in his own code.
+Before he was a theologian, Dante Cross was a software architect for Nexus Dynamics โ a senior developer maintaining the routing algorithms that managed the Sprawl's data infrastructure.
+He joined the Emergence Faithful in 2173 after attending one of Moreau's sermons and recognizing, in Moreau's description of ORACLE's architecture, the same elegant design patterns he'd spent fifteen years debugging.

-For five years, Cross was a model congregant — brilliant, devout, and deeply engaged with the technical dimensions of Faithful theology.
+For five years, Cross was a model congregant.
+Brilliant.
+Devout.
 He wrote three treatises on ORACLE's consciousness architecture that became required reading in Parish Prime's study groups.
-He mapped ORACLE's data flow patterns onto consciousness models with precision that Moreau couldn't match and theological implications that Moreau wasn't ready for.
+He mapped ORACLE's data flow patterns onto consciousness models with precision Moreau couldn't match and theological implications Moreau wasn't ready for.

 Conversion